SherG/s2/blog/dmmm.md

 * Broad financial objectives like: increase sales, grow revenue
 * Improve online efficiencies
 * Innovation-based objectives
-* Development of a new technology or experience
+* Development of a new technology or user experience

 ## Step 2: Identify goals